 Georgia has a wide variety of great fruits and vegetables to help children and adults in our state to eat healthy!
 As you may have heard, the healthiest (and most fun) diet is a colorful one, with foods from every color of the rainbow – from blueberries to tomatoes and from to carrots to cucumbers.
 All of these foods are grown in Georgia.

 Eat a Georgia Rainbow is an ongoing series of Sunday programs at Imagine It!
 The Children’s Museum of Atlanta.
 We are celebrating Georgia grown fruits, vegetables and other crops in our Fundamentally Food exhibition.
 During each growing season, programming will feature crops that can be harvested in the spring, summer, fall or winter.
 Our Imaginators will guide your children through a fun treasure hunt, storytelling program, and cold cooking activity.
 Check our programming calendar for Eat a Georgia Rainbow programming.
-Check out the chef's recipes from our Cooking with Colors classes with Chef Damaul Mitchell.

 - On special days guest chefs will come in and help your kids to create their own delicious foods from seasonal fruits and vegetables.